North Dakota is the place for you to bag an Elk this year.

 Elk Hunting Near Jamestown ND

 Jamestown, North Dakota is located centrally to provide a wonderful place to escape before or after your elk hunting experience.
+If you’re a fan of bird hunting, North Dakota is also known for its excellent pheasant and duck hunting opportunities.
 Jamestown offers a wide variety of fun to experience when you are not hunting, too!
 Be sure to stop by the National Buffalo Museum as you take a journey back to a time when the buffalo roamed freely across the landscape.
 Here you can explore the significance and history of the American buffalo.
 Snap some photos with a visit to the World’s Largest Buffalo Monument.
 Created by sculptor Elmer Petersen, he has proven one of the Midwest’s most popular roadside attractions for over 50 years.
 In 2010, the World’s Largest Buffalo received his name, Dakota Thunder.

 Learn about the legendary author, Louis L’Amour, and visit some of the places that influenced the man he would become.
 You can find out more about Louis L’Amour and other stories that have made Jamestown the community it is today on the Jamestown Talking Trail.
 This self-guided audio adventure has 70 stops throughout the area including Frontier Village and St. James Basilica.
 Bring the world of the prairie pioneers to life with a trip to the Frontier Village!
 Original buildings from the frontier villages of North Dakota were brought to this site and filled with antiques and artifacts, creating informative historical displays.